dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

   * A sequential consumer with some parallelization.
 For records returned by a poll, records are processed with parallelism equal to the number of partitions.
   * See the README in [kafka-consumer-parallel-within-same-poll/](kafka-consumer-parallel-within-same-poll/).
 * `kafka-consumer-async/`
-  * An asynchronous Kafka consumer that processes messages and commits offsets in partition order.
+  * An asynchronous Kafka consumer that decouples message processing from the poll loop.
   * See the README in [kafka-consumer-async/](kafka-consumer-async/).
 * `kafka-consumer-async-by-key-with-virtual-threads/`
-  * An asynchronous Kafka consumer that processes in partition-key order and is implemented with virtual threads.
+  * An asynchronous Kafka consumer that processes messages in partition-key-offset order and is implemented with virtual threads.
   * See the README in [kafka-consumer-async-by-key-with-virtual-threads/](kafka-consumer-async-by-key-with-virtual-threads/).
 * `kafka-consumer-async-by-key-with-coroutines/`
-  * An asynchronous Kafka consumer that processes in partition-key order and is implemented with Kotlin coroutines.
+  * An asynchronous Kafka consumer that processes messages in partition-key-offset order and is implemented with Kotlin coroutines.
   * See the README in [kafka-consumer-async-by-key-with-coroutines/](kafka-consumer-async-by-key-with-coroutines/).
 * `example-consumer-app/`
   * This is the *Kafka in, Kafka out* Java program.
 Its domain is computing prime numbers; a very CPU-intensive task.